 I already know I have mold.
 I don’t need a mold test.

 Even if you’re sure that you have a mold problem, a mold test will help guide your mold remediation strategy.
 If you’re hiring a professional mold removal company to do the work, the technicians will use the test results to plan the scope of work and determine appropriate protective measures.

-Mold testing can also come in handy when you’re buying a home and want to make sure that there are no hidden mold problems.
-Standard home inspections typically do not include any type of testing or analysis for mold.
+Mold testing can also come in handy when you’re buying a home and want to ensure no hidden mold problems.
+Standard home inspections typically do not include any testing or analysis for mold.
 Furthermore, home inspectors are not required to have any mold training or certification.
 They can easily overlook subtle signs of mold that a certified mold inspector will easily catch.

-Mold detection is a broad term that encompasses not just a physical mold test, but also the entire process of inspecting for mold.
+Mold detection is a broad term that encompasses a physical mold test and the entire process of inspecting for mold.
 Often this includes a visual inspection of the area or a thermal imaging scan.
-The mold inspector will look for potential sources of moisture in your home, such as damaged plumbing and leaking roofs.
+The mold inspector will look for potential sources of moisture in your homes, such as damaged plumbing and leaking roofs.
 Basements and crawlspaces are also equally susceptible to moisture buildup and standing water.

 During this process, the mold inspector may take a mold test if the situation calls for it.
 For example:

 - If there is an odour present in the room but no visible mold growth